 | Arrest / custody | No | No | Yes, before custodial interrogation |

-Bottom line: In every category above, you should not answer investigative questions without a lawyer.
+In all of these situations, it is generally safest not to answer investigative questions without a lawyer.

 What to Say to Police in Texas